The Information Technology Pathway

 Give Back

-Start or lead enterprise or innovation projects in domains such as digital transformation, which help advance your institution’s mission.
-For more resources, check out our Dx library page.
+Start or lead information technology projects leveraging digital transformation, which help advance your institution’s mission.

 Chair an EDUCAUSE Advisory Committee or Conference Program Committee.